vincentdieltiens/WebSocketFileTransfer/README.md

 1. You must have a Web Socket server compatible with WebSocketFileTransfer.
 See the Server section for more details

 2. You must first import the mootools class System.
-WebSocketFileTransfer requires at least this features from mootools :
+WebSocketFileTransfer requires at least this features from mootools:
 	* Core
 	* Event
 	* Class
 	* Class.Extras
 	* JSON

-	Here is the download link : http://mootools.net/core/d6edd91125b538672227900235ce1b56
+	Here is the download link: http://mootools.net/core/d6edd91125b538672227900235ce1b56

 3. Next, you have to include WebSocketFileTransfer.js